dfsp-spirit/abide_preproc_smri_freesurfer6/README.md

 This is pre-processed structural magnetic resonance imaging (sMRI) data from the [ABIDE I dataset](https://fcon_1000.projects.nitrc.org/indi/abide/abide_I.html).
 In short, we downloaded all 1035 ABIDE I subjects and ran their brain scans through [FreeSurfer v6](https://freesurfer.net/) `recon-all` and related tools (aseg stats, aparc start, lGI computation).
 The full size of the dataset is 790 GB, so we make it available in chunks.

+The uploaded archives are very large already, so we opted not to upload log files and other parts of the FreeSurfer 6 output which are typically not relevant for neuroimaging research.
+We have the full data though, and if you feel you require a file that is missing, we can add that file for all subjects in another upload.
+Please get in touch by [opening an issue](https://github.com/dfsp-spirit/abide_preproc_smri_freesurfer6/issues) in that case.

 ## Abvailable data

 The following data is available: